ALCOHOL AND DRUG PROFESSIONAL COUNSELOR PROVISIONAL

 DESIRED OR PREFERRED QUALIFICATIONS

-Experience providing substance abuse counseling to youth.
+Experience providing substance abuse counseling to clients.

 Experience creating treatment plans.